 - There are snakes in Saint Lucia – one venomous one in particular: the Fer de Lance (brown, black and pale yellow bands with a big head).
 Watch where you tread!

 - Whilst there aren’t many party hostels, or many hostels at all for that matter, there are some good options for solo travellers out there.
-Saint Lucia has a number of family-run hotels and guesthouses where you can stay on a budget, whilst also being able to learn about local spots and where is safe for you to go from your hosts.
-Plus your money goes directly to the local community!
+Saint Lucia has a number of family-run hotels and guesthouses for travellers and backpackers on a budget.

 - When you are walking around in local areas, walk around purposefully like you know where you’re going (even if you don’t).
 Avoid walking around looking like a lost tourist who has no idea what’s going on because, chances are, this will make you a target.